thiagofborn/awslogs-agent-setup/README.md

 # awslogs-agent-setup
 Use at your own risk.
+Agent that installs the awslogs on an host, with a small fix to Amazon Linux 2

-Public Domain - Do whatever you want with the code.
-Period.
-No need to mention me ever again.
-You can forget I ever existed.
+Public Domain.
+Probably AWS will fix the repositories in a near future.

 You can find the original code at: https://s3.amazonaws.com/aws-cloudwatch/downloads/latest/awslogs-agent-setup.py